The Patricia and Donald Shepherd Charitable Trust

 - No public application process exists - this trust cannot be approached through standard application procedures

-- Focus on relationship-building with trustees through York's charitable and civic networks if your organization serves young people locally
+- Focus on relationship-building with trustees through York's charitable and civic networks if your organisation serves young people locally

 - Geographic proximity matters - the trust has a clear emphasis on local York charities

-- Youth engagement is prioritized - organizations working with young people have the strongest alignment
+- Youth engagement is prioritised - organisations working with young people have the strongest alignment

 - Multi-year strategic funding is possible - the York Theatre Royal example demonstrates willingness to commit to substantial, sustained support